prisma/specs/prisma-schema-language/Readme.md

 Prisma core provides explicit support for all 3 relation types and connectors must ensure that their guarantees are upheld:

-- `1-1` The return value on both sides is a nullable single value.
+- `1-1` The return value on both sides is a single model, either optional or required.
 Prisma prevents accidentally storing multiple records in the relation.
-- `1-m` The return value on one side is a optional single value, on the other side a list that might be empty.
+- `1-m` The return value on one side is a single model, either optional or required.
+On the other side is a list that might be empty.
 - `m-n` The return value on both sides is a list that might be empty.
 This is an improvement over the standard implementation in relational databases that require the application developer to deal with implementation details such as an intermediate table / join table.
 In Prisma, each connector will implement this concept in the way that is most efficient on the given storage engine and expose an API that hides the implementation details.